US FDA authorizes Pfizer's Covid-19 vaccine for use in people ages 12 to 15 - KION546

 US FDA authorizes Pfizer’s Covid-19 vaccine for use in people ages 12 to 15

-(CNN) The US Food and Drug Administration has expanded the emergency use authorization for Pfizer's Covid-19 vaccine to include people ages 12 to 15.
+The US Food and Drug Administration expanded the emergency use authorization for Pfizer’s Covid-19 vaccine on Monday to include people ages 12 to 15.

 This is the first Covid-19 vaccine in the United States authorized for use in younger teens and adolescents; the vaccine had previously been authorized for people age 16 and older.
 Covid-19 vaccines from Moderna and Johnson & Johnson are authorized for use in people age 18 and older.